oroinc/documentation/user_guide/ldap_integration.rst

 LDAP Integration
 ================

-Single-sign on capability (ability of the users to use the same login for all the corporate application) is particularly important for efficiency and performance of large-scale companies.
-The LDAP Integration feature available in OroCRM Enterprise Edition supports this capability.
+Single sign-on capability (the ability for users to use the same login credentials for all corporate applications) is particularly important for efficiency and performance in large-scale companies.
+The LDAP Integration feature available in OroCRM’s Enterprise Edition supports this capability.

 LDAP is a Lightweight Directory Access Protocol, an open-source and vendor-neutral protocol that is commonly used to share user-related information in the network.

-The integration can also significantly simplify the initial setup of OroCRM, as it allows to upload existing :ref:`user <user-management-users>` records into OroCRM and map LDAP user role identifiers to
+The integration can also significantly simplify the initial setup of OroCRM, as it allows businesses to upload existing :ref:`user <user-management-users>` records into OroCRM and map LDAP user role identifiers to
 :ref:`OroCRM's roles <user-guide-user-management-permissions-roles>`.

-In order to enable the functionality you need to perform the steps described in the following sections.
+In order to enable this functionality you need to perform the steps described in the following sections.

 Install Extension
 -----------------

-As the extension is only available for users of the Enterprise Edition, you cannot download it from the website.
+Since the extension is only available for Enterprise Edition users, you cannot download it directly from the website.

-- Go to the *System → Package Manager*
+- Go to *System → Package Manager*

   - Click the |ComposerSettingsIcon| icon in the top right corner.